Best Buy focuses on growth, bets on appliances

 Best Buy wants to capture the higher-end segment of the appliance market with products from existing brands including Samsung, LG and Whirlpool, Joly said.

-Stumbles by Sears Holdings Inc SEARS.N, whose Kenmore brand is an appliance titan, are also helping Best Buy gain market share, he said.
+Stumbles by Sears Holdings Inc, whose Kenmore brand is an appliance titan, are also helping Best Buy gain market share, he said.

 Ken Murphy, senior vice president and portfolio manager at Standard Life Investments, which holds Best Buy shares, believes appliances will raise revenue generated per square foot within a store.